outaagunga/documentation/strategy-forex.md

 - I need help with [your task].
 Before you start, ask me 3 questions to make sure you understand exactly what I need.
 ---
 **Support Resistance Channels- by LonesomeTheBlue**
+set the indicator to:
 - Pivot Period --> 10
 - Loopback Period -->292
 - Number of S/R to show -->6
 - Maximum Channel Width -->5
+**Quick**
 - RSI set to 14 SMA (overbought/oversold)- when `below 30` enter buy trade/ `above 70` enter sell trade. (when this forms around support/ resistance- possible reversal)
 - MACD set to 12,26,9 EMA (for mementum strength/ shifts)- `fast_line crosses upwards` at 0 point enter buy trade/ `crosses downwards` at 0 point enter sell trade

 ---